coreweave/tensorizer/README.md

 Keep in mind that `load_state_dict` is not a fast operation, and will likely be much slower than `load_into_module`.

-The `state_dict` can also be used to initialize a Huggingface Transfomers AutoModel.
-But Hugginface Transformers performs three or more copies of the data, so memory use will explode.
+The `state_dict` can also be used to initialize a HuggingFace Transformers AutoModel.
+But HuggingFace Transformers performs three or more copies of the data, so memory use will explode.